 First, an objection-based process will enable rightsholders to demonstrate that a proposed gTLD would infringe their legal rights.
 Second, applicants for new gTLDs will be required to describe in their applications the rights protection mechanism they propose for second-level registrations, which must be made public.
-Third, all new gTLDs must ensure that second-level registrations are subject to ICANN1s Uniform Domain Name Dispute Resolution Policy (UDRP), a process that has worked well to protect rights for many years.
-Finally, ICANN has been working closely with the trademark community through the Intellectual Property constituency to find solutions to potential issues for trademark holders in implementing new gTLDs.
+Third, all new gTLDs must ensure that second-level registrations are subject to ICANN's Uniform Domain Name Dispute Resolution Policy (UDRP), a process that has worked well to protect rights for many years.
+Finally, ICANN has been working closely with the trademark community to find additional solutions to potential issues for trademark holders in implementing new gTLDs.